Ahmed Longmire

-Ahmed Akee Longmire (born October 11, 1999) is an American professional soccer player who plays as a defender for Major League Soccer club Nashville SC.
+Ahmed Akee Longmire (born October 11, 1999) is an American professional soccer player who plays as a defender.

 Career

 Youth and college

 Longmire attended Centennial High School, also playing club soccer for six years with local side Heat FC, and a single year with the Las Vegas Soccer Academy.

 In 2018, Longmire attended Utah Valley University to play college soccer.
 In two seasons with the Wolverines, Longmire made 39 appearances and tallied a single assist.
 His sophomore season saw him earn First-team All-WAC honors and was named to the United Soccer Coaches All-Far West Region third team.
 In 2020, Longmire transferred to the University of California, Los Angeles, going on to appear 20 times for the Bruins.
 Longmire was named 2020-21 Pac-12 All-Conference Second Team, and a 2021 Pac-12 All-Conference honorable mention.

 Professional

 On January 11, 2022, Longmire was selected 10th overall in the 2022 MLS SuperDraft by Nashville SC.
 Nashville traded up to pick Longmire, sending Colorado Rapids $125,000 in General Allocation Money, with a potential $50,000 added if Longmire reaches certain performance metrics, as well as the 26th overall pick.

 On June 16, 2022, Longmire joined USL Championship side Orange County SC on loan.
 He made his debut on June 18, 2022, starting in a 3–1 loss at Louisville City.
+He left Nashville following the 2023 season.

+On January 31, 2024, Longmire joined USL League One side Spokane Velocity for their inaugural season.
+In the club's first ever home game Longmire scored the game winning goal in the 15th minute.
+Spokane opted not to renew his contract following their 2024 season.